-Kiowa County is accepting applications for the full-time position of the public Works Supervisor.
-The Public Works Supervisor is responsible for the operations of the Public Works department, including the Road & Bridge operations, the Noxious Weed department, the Solid Waste department and the County Shop.
+Russell County is accepting applications for the full-time position of the Public Works Director.
+The Public Works Director is responsible for the operations of the Public Works department, including the Road & Bridge Operations, and the Landfill and Solid Waste Department.

-CERTIFICATIONS, LICENSE, REGISTRATION: Commercial Driver’s License or can obtain one if hired.
+CERTIFICATIONS, LICENSE, REGISTRATION: Commercial Driver’s License or be able to obtain one if hired.

 REQUIRED EDUCATION AND/OR EXPERIENCE: High School diploma or GED is required.
-Post high school training progressive technical training along with the knowledge and experience of Public Works management, landfill and solid waste management, and understanding and management of county noxious weed operations is preferred.
-Five years of progressive experience in public works is preferred.
+Post high school technical training along with the knowledge and experience of Public Works management, landfill and solid waste management.
+Five years of progressive experience in public works along with supervisory experience is preferred.

 The Kansas Association of Counties is inviting resumes with cover letters for the position of Legislative Policy Director/Staff Attorney.
 The position reports to the KAC Executive Director and directs the KAC’s legislative advocacy and representation of county interests.
 Additionally, the position fields and responds to legal inquiries from member counties.
 A complete job description is available below.
 Anticipated starting salary: $70-75K, depending on qualifications and experience, with full benefits including KPERS.
 To apply, send application materials to Randall Allen, KAC Executive Director, 300 SW 8th Ave., Suite 300, Topeka, KS 66603, or by email: firstname.lastname@example.org.
 Deadline for application materials: July 31, 2018.
 Equal Opportunity Employer.

 Position Summary: Under the direct supervision of the Executive Director, this position directs the Association’s legislative advocacy services and responds to legal inquiries from members.
 A secondary responsibility includes supporting KAC’s research and education missions.